-Vaginal bleeding or spotting: If bleeding or spotting occurs between normal periods, it could be the result of a vaginal infection.
+Vaginal bleeding or spotting: If bleeding or spotting occurs between periods, it could indicate a vaginal infection.

 What Bath Bombs are Safe for Your Vagina?

-It’s not all bad news in the bath bomb world.
-Are some bath bombs safe?
-There are some that are safer for your vagina, for example:
+It's not all bad news in the bath bomb world.
+Some are safe for your vagina, for example: